-Chloe earned her Bachelor’s of Science from the University of Georgia.
-During her time at UGA she studied the effects of land cover and water quality on hellbender presence using environmental DNA techniques under the advisory of Dr. Stephen Spear, formerly of the Orianne Society, and Dr. John Maerz.
+Chloe received her B.S. in Wildlife Science from the University of Georgia in 2015.
+During her time at UGA she studied the effects of land cover and water quality on hellbender presence, as detected using environmental DNA techniques on a collaborative project with the Orianne Society.

 Following graduation, Chloe worked for several organizations while exploring the many paths available to biologists, including Brookhaven National Laboratory, U.S. Fish & Wildlife Service, and the National Park Service, working on everything from reintroducing endangered salamanders to their native habitat to monitoring small mammal populations following a solar array installation.
 Chloe then joined Dr. Mims’s lab as laboratory manager and research technician in fall 2017 and transitioned to PhD student in the lab in fall 2018.